-MoDOT's annual investment in pedestrian facilities for 2015 totals \$6.82 million.
-In 2014, the annual investment was an all time high of \$11.76 million.
-Since 2008, MoDOT has invested over \$54.8 million in pedestrian facilities statewide.
+MoDOT's investment in pedestrian facilities through September 2015 totals \$5.88 million.
+In 2014, the annual investment was \$11.76 million.
 MoDOT has committed to complete ADA improvements, including cross slope corrections, as work is being done on the adjacent roadway section.

-Missouri Department of Transportation 5h2
+The future of this commitment is being reviewed as MoDOT considers the tough choices necessary to operate the state's highway system on limited funding.

+Americans with Disability Act compliance in MoDOT facilities has reached completion with all of the seven districts showing 100 percent of ADA improvement projects now being completed.